gubler/dotfiles/reference/Post-Install Setup.md

     * Line 17: Email Address to backup
     * Line 24/26: Change the path for log file
 3. Load the plist file: `launchctl load ~/Library/LaunchAgents/local.gmvault.plist`

-## Keyboard Config (Karabiner and Seil)

-I follow the instructions by Brett Terpstra ([here](http://brettterpstra.com/2015/12/18/a-hyper-key-that-can-still-yell/) and [here](http://brettterpstra.com/2012/12/08/a-useful-caps-lock-key/)) to remap my Caps Lock key to act as Escape when pressed or Hyper (Command-Shift-Option-Control) when held (make sure you change CapsLock to _No Action_ in Preferences -> Keyboard -> Modifier Keys on Mac OS X).

-The `private.xml` file that I use is in the `reference` folder, which also has a section for switching the modifier keys on my MS Sculpt Ergonomic keyboard.